How to Unblock a Shower Drain Without Chemicals

 Step 2: Clean the Drain

-Pour one cup of baking soda down the drain, followed by one Cup of white vinegar.
-Cover with a rag or cloth.
-Cover the drain immediately with a clean cloth or a rag to ensure the reaction doesn’t get beyond control!
+Put one cup baking soda in the sink followed by a cups of vinegar.
+Make sure to cover your drain immediately with a cloth or a rag to ensure that the reaction doesn’t go beyond control!

 Step 4: Wait

-Take the cover off with care and flush with boiling water.
-This should clear any debris that remains and get your water flowing without a hitch.
+Clean the cover thoroughly and flush it out with hot water.
+This will clear all debris remaining and help ensure that your water is flowing smoother.

 Method 2: Wire Hanger

-Straighten a wire hanger to the greatest extent as you can while leaving one end in its original shape.
+Straighten a wire hanger to the greatest extent as you can while leaving the other end as it was in its original form.

-Make a small hook at the end of the wire that you have just straightened.
+Make a small hook at the top of the wire that you have just straightened out.

-Hook it into the drain and look for hair and debris.
+Place the hook in the drain and fish around looking for hairs and debris.
 Remove anything that pops up.

-If you own an upright vacuum that is dry and wet, this method might be for you.
+If you’re in possession of an upright vacuum that is dry and wet, this method might be suitable for you:

 Step 1.
 Set the Vacuum

-The vacuum should be set to "liquids" (or "wet" mode.
+The vacuum should be set on "liquids" as well as "wet" mode.

 Step 3: Attach Hose to drain